 But the pores were definitely clogged, so I wondered if it was keratosis pilaris or something similar.

 I knew about keratosis pilaris from my discussions with Seti Mayet, aesthetician and former aesthetician instructor at the International Dermal Institute, but upon looking into it more, I realized this may be what was causing the tiny red and skin colored bumps all over my face, chest and back.

 According to the American Osteopathic College of Dermatology, keratosis pilaris is most commonly found on the backs of the upper arms, buttocks and thighs, but it can happen on the face.
 Skin cells that normally flake off as fine dust from the skin form plugs in the hair follicles when mixed with sebum.
 This causes little congested raised “pimples” that have a bumpy, dry feeling.

 When the skin is dry, keratosis pillars tends to worsen as there is an accumulation of dead skin cells (Ally N Alai, MD, FAAD Medical Director, The Skin Center at Laguna).

-I don’t know for sure that this is what caused the tiny breakouts all over, but after failing to see results from treating these spots with traditional drying acne treatment, I decided to approach healing my skin as though it was keratosis pilaris: This meant physical exfoliation with micro-granule cleansers; exfoliating inside of the pore with a natural form of BHA (apple cider vinegar) – I avoided any form of salicylic acid stronger than this since pregnant women are advised to avoid BHA for its possible teratogenic effects; keeping the skin hydrated; staying away from drying products meant for cystic acne; and choosing calming ingredients to soothe and reduce inflammation.
+I don’t know for sure that this is what caused the tiny breakouts all over, but after failing to see results from treating these spots with traditional drying acne treatment, I decided to approach healing my skin as though it was keratosis pilaris: This meant physical exfoliation with micro-granule cleansers and gentle AHAs like malic and citric acid (I avoided any form of salicylic acid since pregnant women are advised to avoid BHA for its possible teratogenic effects); keeping the skin hydrated; staying away from drying products meant for cystic acne; and choosing calming ingredients to soothe and reduce inflammation.

 When I employed these methods, my skin radically cleared up!